everappz/everappz.github.io/content/docs/howto/how-to-transfer-your-music-library-between-devices-in-evermusic-step-by-step-guide/_index.md

 ![Wi-Fi Drive Started](21260c_11ed60c4073640cc9aafda20cec8431c~mv2.png)

-### Step 3: Connect to the First Device from the Second Device
+## Step 3: Connect Your Second Device to the First One

 1. Open the app on your second device (where you want to transfer the library).
 2. Ensure both devices are connected to the same Wi-Fi network.